 1. A humane, coordinated international response: Currently, low and middle income countries around the world are hosting 83% of the world's refugees.
 In the UK in 2022, refugees made up just 0.54% of the population.
 Countries whose economies have only 1.3% of global GDP are hosting 40% of all refugees.
-The overwhelming majority of people worldwide who are fleeing war, disasters and persecution remain displaced in their own country or living QUAKER ASYLUM AND REFUGEE NETWORK (QARN)

-c/o Leicester Quaker Meeting House, 16 Queens Rd, Leicester LE2 1WP. info@qarn.org.uk in refugee camps in neighbouring countries.
+The overwhelming majority of people worldwide who are fleeing war, disasters and persecution remain displaced in their own country or living in refugee camps in neighbouring countries.
 Only a tiny proportion make their way to the UK, and they often do so because they have a link to our country.